JanuaryLabs/sdk-it/README.md

 # For SDK generation from OpenAPI
 npm install @sdk-it/typescript

-# For framework-specific SDK generation
+# For framework-specific OpenAPI generation
 npm install @sdk-it/hono

 # For OpenAPI generation from TypeScript code